 COVID-19 pandemic: In January 2020, the Secretary of the U.S. Department of Health and Human Services (HHS) declared a national public health emergency due to a novel strain of coronavirus (COVID-19).
 In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic.
 The resulting measures to contain the spread and impact of COVID-19 have adversely affected the District's results of operations.
 As a result of the COVID-19 pandemic, federal and state governments have passed legislation, promulgated regulations and taken other administrative actions intended to assist health care providers in providing care to COVID-19 and other patients during the public health emergency.
 Sources of relief include the Coronavirus Aid, Relief and Economic Security Act (the CARES Act), which was enacted on March 27, 2020.
-During the period ended September 30, 2020, the District was the beneficiary of these stimulus measures.
+During the period ended September 30, 2021, the District was the beneficiary of these stimulus measures.
 The District's accounting policies for the recognition of these stimulus monies are described below.

-CARES Act and PPPHCE Act Funds: During the year ended September 30, 2020, the District received approximately \$26,673,000 in payments through the Public Health and Social Services Emergency Fund (the PHSSEF) in both general and targeted distributions.
-Approximately \$10,076,000 of the PHSSEF payments qualified as reimbursement for lost operating margin and incremental expenses and was recognized as CARES Act funding in the statement of revenues, expenses and changes in net position.
-The recognition of amounts received is conditioned upon the provision of care for individuals with possible or actual cases of COVID-19 after January 31, 2020, certification that payment will be used to prevent, prepare for and respond to COVID-19 and shall reimburse the recipient only for health care-related expenses or lost operating margin that are attributable to COVID-19, and receipt of the funds.
+CARES Act and PHSSEF Funding: During the years ended September 30, 2021 and 2020, the District received approximately \$222,045 and \$26,673,002, respectively, in payments through the Public Health and Social Services Emergency Fund (the PHSSEF) in both general and targeted distributions which qualified as reimbursement for lost revenue and incremental expenses.
+In fiscal years 2021 and 2020, the District recognized \$16,818,905 and \$10,076,142, respectively, in CARES Act funding revenues in the statement of revenues, expenses and changes in net position.
+The recognition of amounts received is conditioned upon the provision of care for individuals with possible or actual cases of COVID-19 after January 31, 2020, certification that payment will be used to prevent, prepare for and respond to COVID-19 and shall reimburse the recipient only for health care-related expenses or lost revenue that are attributable to COVID-19, and receipt of the funds.
 The District recognizes grant payments as income when there is reasonable assurance the District has complied with the conditions associated with the grant.
 The District's estimates could change materially in the future based on operating performance or COVID-19 activities at individual locations, as well as the evolving grant compliance guidance provided by the government.
-The approximately \$16,597,000 that has not been recognized as revenue or that has not been refunded to HHS as of September 30, 2020, is reflected within unearned revenue - CARES Act funding in the statements of net position.
-Such amounts may be recognized as revenue in future periods if the underlying conditions for recognition are met.